 - Leeroy Jenkins: Along with Maine during the three-on-one fight with Tex.

 - Light Is Not Good: Wears white armour, and suffice it to say, he's kind of a dick.

 - Manipulative Bastard: Best shown when he manipulates the Alien to his own ends.
 And later when he's aware Tex will go forward with his plan even after he was stopped.

 - Mysterious Mercenary Pursuer: During the Blood Gulch Chronicles.

 - Pet the Dog: He's shown sitting by Carolina's bedside while she recovers from her surgery in Episode 14 of Season 10.

 - Smug Snake: In the prequels, he's shown to be overly cocky without the ability to back it up.
-This trope is largely averted in the main series, as he's more Genre Savvy, Took a Level in Badass and takes the necessary steps to try and neutralise his enemies without leaving a window open.
+This trope is largely averted in the main series, as he's more savvy, Took a Level in Badass and takes the necessary steps to try and neutralize his enemies without leaving a window open.
 Though he still makes a couple of mistakes.

-- Time Master: Can loop time frames infinitely if he loses; think of it as pressing the restart button for a video game console every time something goes wrong for you.
+- Time Master: His armor enhancement can loop time frames infinitely if he loses; think of it as pressing the restart button for a video game console every time something goes wrong for you.
 It can also stop time, but he never makes use of this for unknown reasons.